kailash-manasarovar/statement/docs/crimes/protagonists/vidal-sastre.md

 - The eyes are from this man, the face shape is the [third](#an-unknown-man-i-may-have-a-picture-of), I possibly don't see the [second man](#the-brother-or-mark-from-english-class-in-2013) in here either.
 - Gloria's face, the school receptionist, stands out the most, of course.
 - The arrogance of the gang and their certainty they will never be brought to justice is staggering.
-- The posts and language coming from this account I suspect was generated by powerful and unfiltered AI software (there was an unusual repeated pattern to the posts) with Sandra Smith controlling.

 ### The L'Amistat Quart band